ilhamhuda/RNTechnicalTest/README.md

 # RNTechnicalTest - Flip.id

-This application is a part of transaction view, this service is created as test Software Enginner - Mobile (React Native) before join with Flip.id.
+This application is a part of transaction view, this project is created as test Software Enginner - Mobile (React Native) before join with Flip.id.

 ## Project Info